 This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 This means that we have a Safeguarding and Child Protection Policy and procedures in place.
 In addition, we have ensured all key pastoral staff and school leaders are a minimum of level 3 safeguard trained.

-Parents and carers are welcome to read the policy which can be found on our website.
+Parents and carers are welcome to read our Safeguarding and Child Protection policy which can be found on our policies page.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
-If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to one the DSP or Child Protection Officer as soon as possible the same day.
+If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to either the DSP or Child Protection Officer as soon as possible, that same day.

 If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that s/he is unsuitable to work with children) then this will be reported to the DSP in confidence, who will then take appropriate action.

 |Ms C Minors||Child Protection Officer|